Advice notice on routine access to personal records

 The Information Commissioner

-The office of the Information Commissioner was established under of the Freedom of Information Act 2014 and as such has a statutory right of access to records held by public bodies covered by the Act including Universities.
-The Commissioner may in the course of his deliberations, Routine access to personal records seek further information, require any person to hand over relevant documents in their possession and if necessary enter any premises occupied by a public body, to obtain the necessary access to the records concerned.
+The Office of the Information Commissioner was established under of the Freedom of Information Act 2014 and as such has a statutory right of access to records held by public bodies covered by the Act including Universities.
+The Commissioner may in the course of his deliberations, require routine access to personal records, seek further information, require any person to hand over relevant documents in their possession, and if necessary enter any premises occupied by a public body, to obtain the necessary access to the records concerned.

 The Information Commissioner also has a statutory review function in relation to requests for access to records/information under of the Freedom of Information Act 2014.